 7. Taxing the Rich Is Good for the Economy (by Robert Reich)

-This concise 2012 article by Robert Reich reflects the overall philosophy of Geoff Young and Josh French when it comes to the kind of comprehensive tax reform Kentucky needs:
+This concise 2012 article by Robert Reich reflects my overall philosophy when it comes to the kind of comprehensive tax reform Kentucky needs:

 "One of the most pernicious economic falsehoods you'll hear during the next seven months of political campaigning is there's a necessary tradeoff between fairness and growth.
 By this view, if we raise taxes on the wealthy the economy can't grow as fast.